TCGTalk Logo

 ← LossProfit / Loss DistributionWin →

 Each bar = $10 profit/loss range. ··· = empty gap.
-The +$1355 cluster is hitting Umbreon ex SIR.
+The +$350 cluster is a mid-tier SIR; an Umbreon ex SIR lands far off-chart at ~+$1,500.
 100,000 simulated openings.
-Prices from PriceCharting (USD), May 2026.
+Prices from PriceCharting (USD), June 2026.

 Win / Loss summary across all formats